Splitting theorems for pro-$p$ groups acting on pro-$p$ trees and 2-generated subgroups of free pro-$p$ products with procyclic amalgamations: Preliminary Results

 \section{Preliminary Results}

-In this section we collect properties of amalgamated free pro-$p$ products, pro-$p$ {\rm HNN}-extensions and pro-$p$ groups acting on pro-$p$ trees to be used in the paper.
-Further information on this subject can be found in \cite{RZ:00a} and \cite{RZ:00b}.
-Recall the following two notions.
-First, an amalgamated free pro-$p$ product $G\!:=A\amalg_CB$ is {\em non-fictitious} if $C$ is a proper subgroup of both, $A$ and $B$.
-Unless differently stated we shall consider exclusively non-fictitious free amalgamated products and we shall make use of the fact from \cite{Ribes:71} that a free pro-$p$ product with either procyclic or finite amalgamating subgroup is always {\em proper}, {\it i.e.}, the factors $A$ and $B$ embed in $G$ via the natural maps.
+In the current section we collect properties of amalgamated free pro-$p$ products, pro-$p$ $\operatorname{HNN}$-extensions and pro-$p$ groups acting on pro-$p$ trees to be used in the paper.
+Further information on this subject can be found in \cite{RZ:00a} and \cite{RZ:10}.

-Second, a pro-$p$ {\rm HNN}-extension $G={\rm HNN}(H,A,f,t)$ is {\em proper} if the natural map from $H$ to $G$ is injective.
-Only such free pro-$p$ products and pro-$p$ {\rm HNN}-extensions will be used in this paper and they are therefore always proper.
+First, an amalgamated free pro-$p$ product $G=A\amalg_CB$ is \emph{non-fictitious} if $C$ is a proper subgroup of both $A$ and $B$.
+Unless differently stated \emph{we shall consider exclusively non-fictitious amalgamated free pro-$p$ products} and we shall make use of the facts established by Ribes \cite{Ribes:71} that a free pro-$p$ product with either procyclic or finite amalgamating subgroup is always \emph{proper}, \textit{i.e.}, the factors $A$ and $B$ embed in $G$ via the natural maps.
+Second, a pro-$p$ $\operatorname{HNN}$-extension $G=\operatorname{HNN}(H,A,B,f,t)$ is \emph{proper} if the natural map from $H$ to $G$ is injective.